 AMY GOODMAN: And explain his case quickly.

 DAVID ZIRIN: Absolutely.
-Gary Tyler, he’s been in Angola prison, a former slave plantation, for thirty-two years.
+Gary Tyler, he’s been in Angola prison, a former slave plantation, for 32 years.
 The case against him is spotty, to put it mildly.
 I believe he’s innocent, looking at the evidence in the case.
 Bob Herbert believes he’s innocent, looking at the evidence of the case.
-And I read Bob Herbert’s three columns published over the course of a month in the New York Times, and I heard him on your show, Amy, and when I heard this, I tried to ask myself, "Well, what can I do to help?"
+And I read Bob Herbert’s three columns published over the course of a month in The New York Times, and I heard him on your show, Amy, and when I heard this, I tried to ask myself, “Well, what can I do to help?”
 I mean, it was so stark and so upsetting, Gary Tyler’s story.

 So, you know, my little corner of the world is the intersection of athletes and politics.
 So I put out a call.
 I wrote a letter, calling it “Jocks for Justice,” sent it out to some athletes, and I wanted to see who would be willing to sign on and if we could get some publicity by doing a public statement.
 And I’ve got to tell you, one of the things that was really shocking about it is, usually getting in touch with former athletes, with famous athletes, it’s like trying to get in touch with Don Corleone, like you have to talk to the guy who knows the guy who knows the guy just to talk to somebody.
 And it was so striking to me how people just got back to me so quickly, the older athletes, people like Rubin “Hurricane” Carter, Tommy Smith and John Carlos, former Yankees pitcher Jim Bouton and Red Sox all-star Bill “Spaceman” Lee.
 They remembered Gary’s case from the early ’70s, and immediately they got back to me: “Sign me on.”

 Some of the younger athletes, people like Etan Thomas for the Washington Wizards, or Toni Smith, the woman basketball player who made her stand protesting the war at Manhattanville College.
-They, like me, needed to be educated on the case, because it has been so forgotten over the last thirty years.
+They, like me, needed to be educated on the case, because it has been so forgotten over the last 30 years.
 But when they heard about it, I mean, it was just like — it has that feel of a movement right now, and they were on board.

-AMY GOODMAN: And just again, for those who didn’t hear our broadcast__ of the case of Gary Tyler, Gary Tyler is the man who’s been in prison now since he was sixteen years old, his case being called one of the great miscarriages of justice in modern history in the United States.
+AMY GOODMAN: And just again, for those who didn’t hear our broadcast of the case of Gary Tyler, Gary Tyler is the man who’s been in prison now since he was 16 years old, his case being called one of the great miscarriages of justice in modern history in the United States.
 He’s the African American jailed in 1974 for a murder many believe he didn’t commit, an all-white jury convicting him based entirely on the statement of four witnesses who have later recanted their testimony.

 I want to thank you very much, Dave Zirin, for joining us.
 The new book is called Muhammad Ali Handbook.
 Howard Zinn has called Dave Zirin a “talented sportswriter with a social conscience.”